kyivinua/thingsboard.github.io/_includes/docs/user-guide/ota-updates.md

 ##### Max size setting

-By default, the maximum size of firmware that we can save in database is 2 gb.
-It can not be configured.
+By default, the maximum size of firmware that can be stored in the database is 2 GB, and this limit cannot be configured.

 {% endif %}